busterswt/busterswt.github.io/_posts/2019-05-09-gpu-offloading-openstack.markdown

 In this example, the PCI Bus ID is `24:00.0`, the Vendor ID is `10de` and the Product ID is `1c30`.

-There is a good chance that the kernel has detected the GPU and loaded a video card driver.
+There is a good chance that the kernel has detected the GPU and loaded a graphics driver.
 In the case of NVIDIA cards, this likely means the open source `nouveau` driver, as shown here:

 ```
 $ sudo lspci -s 24:00.0 -k